Dark-Knight-Rises/Logseq/pages/Trading.md

 					- vice-versa
 			- Hourly
 				- trade in this time frame
-				- use 3 ema strategy
+				- Use 3 ema strategy
 					- The 14 period Exponential Moving average is denoted by the Green line.
 					- The 21 Exponential Moving average is denoted by the red line.
 					- The Black Line is noted by the 50 period Exponential Moving average.